 Kristine contacted ConnecTeen through online chat on a Friday night, confessing that she had began to self-harm to deal with stress.
 The peer support volunteer asked Kristine if she had any thoughts of suicide, and Kristine responded that she wasn’t thinking about suicide at the moment but often had thoughts, though she didn’t have any plan.
 The volunteer ensured that she was safe at the moment and had not harmed herself recently.

 Kristine shared that her parents had been fighting a lot recently, mostly about bills and finances.
 She said she was worried that they would have to move if they couldn’t afford rent anymore, and she was also stressed about what would happen to her if her parents split up.
 The volunteer told her that she understood how stressful the situation was and encouraged her to talk to her close friend who Kristine said had been supportive in the past.
-The volunteer also suggestive alternative coping strategies to use when she felt like harming herself.
+The volunteer also suggested alternative coping strategies to use when she felt like harming herself.
 Kristine said she felt better after the chat and was glad she was able to share what she was going through.

 These stories are based on real contacts we received.
 Names and details have been changed to protect the confidentiality of the service user.